Christine Todd Whitman: Political activism

 In February 2020, Whitman endorsed former Massachusetts Governor Bill Weld for president in the Republican primaries, in which he was challenging incumbent president Donald Trump.
-Whitman spoke at the 2020 Democratic National Convention in support of the campaign of Democratic nominee Joe Biden.
+Whitman spoke at the 2020 Democratic National Convention, endorsing Democratic nominee Joe Biden over Republican nominee Donald Trump in the general election.

-Whitman was a co-founder of the States United Democracy Center in 2021 and serves today as its co-chair.
-In her States United capacity, she was among the former state officials who submitted testimony to the U.S. House of Representatives Select Committee to Investigate the January 6th Attack on the United States Capitol, arguing that the attack was part of "a sustained and coordinated effort by the former president and his anti-democracy allies to suppress voting rights, delegitimize free and fair elections, and subvert the will of the voters by overturning election results deemed undesirable to their movement."
+Whitman co-founded the States United Democracy Center in 2021. and, as of 2022, serves as its co-chair.
+In her States United capacity, she was among the former state officials who submitted testimony to the U.S. House of Representatives Select Committee to Investigate the January 6 Attack on the United States Capitol, arguing that the attack was part of "a sustained and coordinated effort by the former president and his anti-democracy allies to suppress voting rights, delegitimize free and fair elections, and subvert the will of the voters by overturning election results deemed undesirable to their movement."
 In July 2022, Whitman was among three former Republican governors who submitted a friend-of-the-court brief to the U.S. Supreme Court, urging the court to uphold provisions of the federal Voting Rights Acts of 1965 that protect minority voters from having their voting power diluted.

-With her States United co-founders, Joanna Lydgate and Norm Eisen, Whitman was a winner of the 2022 Brown Democracy Medal, given by the McCourtney Institute for Democracy at Pennsylvania State University.
+In 2022, Whitman joined former Democratic presidential candidate Andrew Yang to create the Forward Party, a centrist third party.

+Whitman is a senior fellow at the Kettering Foundation, an American non-partisan research foundation.

+Whitman endorsed Democratic presidential nominee Kamala Harris in 2024.
+In the 2025 New Jersey gubernatorial election, she endorsed Democratic nominee Mikie Sherrill over Republican nominee Jack Ciattarelli.

 Corporate activity

-Since 2003, Whitman has been on the board of directors of Texas Instruments and United Technologies.
+As of 2008, Whitman served on the board of directors of Texas Instruments and United Technologies.
 Whitman is also co-chair of the CASEnergy Coalition, and in 2007, voiced support for a stronger future role of nuclear power in the United States.
-Whitman joined the board of the American Security Project in April 2010.
-By 2015 she served as chairperson of the board of directors.
+Whitman joined the board of the American Security Project in April 2010; by 2015, she served as chairperson of its board of directors.